tap349/tap349.github.io/_posts/2017-07-24-react-native-tips.md

 ```

 if there is `ListView` component somewhere below you'll have to wrap
-`ScrollView` component in `View` component - otherwise it's not rendered.
+`ScrollView` component in `View` component - otherwise it's not visible.